uk-gov-mirror/hmcts.sscs-ccd-e2e-tests/README.md

 $ yarn e2e
  ```

+If you wish to see the browser running the tests simply set the `TEST_E2E_HEADLESS` environment variable to *false*
 ### Updating the project for your service

 You need to make changes everywhere there is a `TODO:` comment to make it relevant to your service: